ethereum-optimism/specs/specs/fault-proof/stage-one/anchor-state-registry.md

 ### Valid game

 A game is a **valid game** if it, among other qualifications, has resolved in favor of the defender and has also matured past the finality delay.
-In other words, it meets the conditions of both a **likely valid game** and a **finalized game**.
+In other words, it meets the conditions of both a **maybe valid game** and a **finalized game**.

 ### Blacklisted game